stellamartin222/cinema-tickets/cinema-tickets-javascript/README.md

 ## Notes

+- Full file logging is enabled and log files can be found within the /logs folder after running the program.
+Log file names contain the date of the log.

-- The ticket prices and max number of seats are declared as a constant but in a production environment they would likely be read from a configuration file or database.
+- The 'ticket prices' and 'max number of seat's, are declared as constants.
+In a production environment they would likely be read from a configuration file or a database.

-- The ticket validation service has been built with reusability in mind, so can accept any maximum number of seats value as an input.
+- The 'ticket validation service' has been built with reusability in mind, so can accept any 'maximum number of seats' value as an input.

-- The price calculator has been built with reusability in mind, so can accept any ticket prices as an input.
-Even though it is specified that the infants ticket is zero pounds.
+- The 'price calculator' has been built with reusability in mind, so can accept any 'ticket prices' as an input.
+Even though it is specified in the business rules that the price of an infants ticket is zero.

-- In production, every logged entry would contain a hashed version of the account ID in order to make it easier to search for the log entries for a specific user journey.
+- In production, every logged entry would contain a hashed version of the account ID, in order to make it easier to search for the log entries for a specific user journey.